MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/custom-visual-develop-tutorial-format-options.md

 12. In **Visual Studio Code**, ensure that all files are saved.

-13. To package the custom visual, in **PowerShell**, enter the following command.
+13. To package the custom visual, in PowerShell, enter the following command.

     ```powershell
     pbiviz package